ravindran-dev/dotfiles/README.md

 - Editor installation (VS Code)
 - Multimedia tools (Spotify)
 - Snapd setup
-- Powerlevel10k, Zsh plugins, and Tmux Plugin Manager installation
+- Powerlevel10k and Zsh plugins.
 - GitHub CLI integration and login prompt

 This script is intended to automate and standardize your Arch environment setup.